Last updated: 4 November, 2024 @ 12:04

 Preparation and cooking

-Mackerel are easy to prepare – gut them and give them a wash and they’re ready for the grill or barbeque.
-They are also very easy to fillet – as Duncan Lucas demonstrates.
+Mackerel are easy to prepare – gut them and give them a wash and they’re ready for the grill or barbecue.
+They are also very easy to fillet – as this clip by Duncan Lucas demonstrates.

-Being a versatile fish, Mackerel recipes are plentiful.
-Mackerel can be poached, baked, pan-fried, salted and smoked.
+Being a versatile fish, mackerel recipes are plentiful, and the fish can be poached, baked, pan-fried, salted and smoked.
 Mackerel sashimi is also very, very good.

 Mackerel Recipes

-I like to keep it simple when cooking Mackerel.
+We like to keep it simple when cooking mackerel.
 Hot grill, brush of oil, salt, bit of lemon in the cavity and away you go.
-I once attempted devilled Mackerel – but that went badly wrong.

-Rick Stein’s Long Weekend is available to buy at Amazon.
+Another great recipe is Mackerel with pirinaca salad from Rick Stein’s Long Weekend, which is available to buy at Amazon.

 Seasonality

-Early autumn is when Mackerel are at their best.
-Avoid buying Mackerel between March and June.
-That’s when Mackerel breed – so let’s give them some peace.
+Early autumn is when mackerel are at their best.
+Avoid buying mackerel between March and June.

 Sustainability